-2.4 Does merger control apply in the absence of a substantive overlap?
+2.5 Does merger control apply in the absence of a substantive overlap?

 Yes.
-Merger control rules apply if (i) the operation constitutes a concentration, in the meaning of the Competition Act (see question 2.1 above); and (ii) it meets one of the two alternative sets of jurisdictional thresholds (see question 2.3 above), even in the absence of a substantive overlap.
+Merger control rules apply if (i) the operation constitutes a concentration, in the meaning of the Competition Act (see question 2.1 above); and (ii) it meets one of the two alternative sets of jurisdictional thresholds (see question 2.4 above), even in the absence of a substantive overlap.

-2.5 In what circumstances is it likely that transactions between parties outside your jurisdiction ("foreign to foreign" transactions) would be caught by your merger control legislation?
+2.6 In what circumstances is it likely that transactions between parties outside Portugal ("foreign to foreign" transactions) would be caught by your merger control legislation?

 Foreign mergers are caught by the Competition Act to the extent that they have, or may have, effects in the territory of Portugal.

-Therefore, despite the fact that neither of the undertakings concerned is established in Portugal, the Act may apply.
+Therefore, despite the fact that neither of the undertakings concerned is established in Portugal, the Act may apply whenever both parties or the target alone (in the case of the market share notification threshold; see question 2.4 above) achieve, directly or indirectly, sales in Portugal.
 This is confirmed by the practice of the Competition Authority, which as already stated has adopted a broad interpretation of the legal provisions determining its jurisdiction.
-In the DBAG/SAF case (see question 2.3 above), the Authority considered itself competent to review the operation, even though the acquiring company DBAG did not have any turnover in Portugal and the acquired company SAF was not established in Portugal, selling its products through an agent.
-This understanding was confirmed in subsequent cases (see inter alia, case 27/2005, Florimond Desprez/Advanta Lambda, Decision of 19 May 2005).
-"Foreign to foreign" transactions represent a significant proportion of the caseload of the Authority (approximately 40% in 2004 and 20% in 2005, according to the 2004 and 2005 Annual Reports, available from the Authority's website).
+In the DBAG/SAF case (see question 2.4 above), the Authority considered itself competent to review the operation, even though the acquiring company DBAG did not have any turnover in Portugal and the acquired company SAF was not established in Portugal, selling its products through an agent.
+This understanding was confirmed in subsequent cases (see inter alia, case 27/2005, Florimond Desprez/Advanta Lambda, decision of 19 May 2005).
+"Foreign to foreign" transactions still represent a significant proportion of the caseload of the Authority (approximately 40% in 2004, 20% in 2005 and 18% in 2006, according to the 2004, 2005 and 2006 Annual Reports, respectively, available from the Authority's website).

-2.6 Please describe any mechanisms whereby the operation of the jurisdictional thresholds may be overridden by other provisions.
+2.7 Please describe any mechanisms whereby the operation of the jurisdictional thresholds may be overridden by other provisions.

 The Competition Act does not provide for any mechanism in this regard.
-However, Articles 4(4) and (5), 9 and 22(4) of the EC Merger Regulation are potentially applicable.
-The Competition Authority has already demonstrated its intention to ask for the referral of concentrations with a community dimension under Article 9 of the EC Merger Regulation, whereas at least one concentration notified to the Authority under the Competition Act was referred to the European Commission under Article 22(4) of the EC Merger Regulation (case 11/2003, GE/AGFA, Decision undated, which became case COMP/M.3136, Commission Decision of 5 December 2003).
-More recently, during 2005 eight transactions without community dimension and subject to notification under the Act were ultimately notified to the Commission pursuant to the Article 4(5) procedure (see 2005 Annual Report).
-Article 22(4) referral requests by the Authority have already been rejected by the

-Commission (see Decision of 27 October 2005 on the Gas Natural/Endesa proposed merger, IP/05/1356).
+However, Articles 4(4) and 4(5), 9 and 22(4) of the EC Merger Regulation are potentially applicable.
+The Competition Authority has already demonstrated its intention to ask for the referral of concentrations with a community dimension under Article 9 of the EC Merger Regulation, whereas at least one concentration notified to the Authority under the Competition Act was referred to the European Commission under Article 22(4) of the EC Merger Regulation (case 11/2003, GE/AGFA, decision undated, which became case COMP/M.3136, Commission decision of 5 December 2003).
+More recently, during 2006 five transactions without community dimension and subject to notification under the Act were ultimately notified to the Commission pursuant to the Article 4(5) procedure (see 2006 Annual Report).
+Article 22(4) referral requests by the Authority have already been rejected by the Commission (see decision of 27 October 2005 on the Gas Natural/Endesa proposed merger, IP/05/1356).

-2.7 Where a merger takes place in stages, what principles are applied in order to identify whether the various stages constitute a single transaction or a series of transactions?
+2.8 Where a merger takes place in stages, what principles are applied in order to identify whether the various stages constitute a single transaction or a series of transactions?